40 Awesome Photo Shoot Ideas:

 #21 – Explore the Cave

 Shooting inside caves is a fun challenge for any photographer.
 Imagine all the textures and shapes you’ll capture on camera from the rocks.
 It’s like taking nature photos in a much darker location.
 If you’re lucky, you’ll see some cool stalagmites worth posing or even some bat colonies.
+Shooting out of a cave into a landscape and stacking exposures makes some of the coolest images.

 Grab a light